 Macy Street Bridge to Itliong-Vera Cruz

 The structure, formerly referred to as the Macy Street Bridge, was officially named the “Philip Vera Cruz Memorial Bridge” on Woodman on April 9, 2017.

-The non-profit organization Search to Involve Pilipino Americans (SIPA), which provides a range of services and programs, initiated the idea to rename the bridge in Vera Cruz’s Honor.
+The non-profit organization Search to Involve Pilipino Americans (SIPA), which provides various services and programs, initiated renaming the bridge in Vera Cruz’s Honor.